WilliamYWY/tradingBot/README.md

 - eval_market  (return None)  (this function will eval the market and update the status based on strategy)
 - eval_hold    (return None or Status(Enum)) (Status.BUY to place long order, Status.SELL to place short order)
 - eval_cross   (return Bool) (True to cross the order else Flase)
+- change_status (return None) (Change the current status to OBSERVEING when the order is crossed by TP/SL)

 #### Here we take an example
 Assume that we want to place an order every n klines with same color.